Forest management and disturbances

 Why this indicator is important

-The timber harvest portion of this indicator tracks progress on the 2022 to 2026 Federal Sustainable Development Strategy, supporting the target: "Between 2023 and 2026, Canada's sustainable wood supply level (guided by sustainable forest management policies to reflect the current unique social, environmental and economic characteristics of managed forests), exceeds the annual timber harvests”.
+This indicator tracks progress on the 2022 to 2026 Federal Sustainable Development Strategy, supporting the target: "Between 2023 and 2026, Canada's sustainable wood supply level (guided by sustainable forest management policies to reflect the current unique social, environmental and economic characteristics of managed forests), exceeds the annual timber harvests."

 In addition, the indicator contributes to the Sustainable Development Goals of the 2030 Agenda for Sustainable Development.
 It is linked to Goal 15, Life on land and Target 15.2, "By 2020, promote the implementation of sustainable management of all types of forests, halt deforestation, restore degraded forests and substantially increase afforestation and reforestation globally."